 Located in Transylvania County about 30 minutes west of Asheville Regional Airport is the outdoor paradise of Brevard, NC.
 Brevard is often called “Land of Waterfalls,” as it is surrounded by Pisgah National Forest, and is home to approximately 250 waterfalls!
 Brevard is also home to many summer camps, and that’s one reason so many families from the southeast know the area and vacation there.

 Brevard is another quintessential mountain town with a cute downtown, offering a variety of restaurants and shopping.
 Brevard College also brings a lot of events to the town.
 There are also several breweries, including one of our new favorites, Brevard Brewing Company.

 Nestled along the banks of the French Broad River, Marshall, NC is an old mill town with several buildings listed on the National Register of Historic Places.
 In recent years, the downtown area has been revitalized.
-It’s a very convenient location for people that work in Asheville but want their own community in a quieter, slower paced town.
+It’s a very convenient location for people that work in Asheville and want their own community in a quieter, slower-paced town.

 About an hour from Asheville is the well-known town of Lake Lure.
 The movie Dirty Dancing helped put it on the map, but the incredible golfing, hiking, and boating keep tourists and real estate buyers coming back.